You will learn

 Message-level UTM parameters are fully customizable and don't necessarily match your global UTM settings.
 Changes to your global UTM settings will not apply to messages that have customized message-level UTM parameters.

 UTM variation letters are available for email, not SMS.

 UTM variation letters allow you to compare the performance and link activity when A/B testing your campaign and flow emails.
 For example, if you have three variations of a campaign and want to find out which directs the most traffic to your site, label them with letters — such as a, b, and c.
 Then, Klaviyo will generate data from the link within each varied email so that you can test, analyze, and adjust your content accordingly.

-Because Google Analytics uses pixel tracking and Klaviyo uses data directly from your database, it's likely the analytics between both services won't exactly align.
-In general, Klaviyo is much more accurate than Google Analytics.
+Because Google Analytics uses link clicks to track conversions and Klaviyo uses data directly from your database (e.g., ecommerce store), it's likely the analytics between both services won't exactly align.
+In general, Klaviyo’s conversion tracking is more accurate than Google Analytics.

 Here is an example scenario where Google Analytics will not record a conversion: a subscriber receives an email, reads it, does not click on a link, but goes to your store and makes a purchase.
 Google Analytics doesn't know they read your email, but Klaviyo does.
 In Klaviyo, the purchase would be attributed to your email, but in Google Analytics, it would not.

 Because of this fundamental difference, we recommend deferring to Klaviyo's conversion analytics.